The Red Umbrella Club is a US based sex workers' rights blog/news source

 Books by sex workers

 There is a growing body of literature and films by sex workers that spans documentaries, memoirs, anthologies, and poetry.
-These works offer firsthand perspectives on the realities of the industry, often challenging mainstream narratives and offering a policy analyses and practical guides.
+These works offer firsthand accounts of the of the industry, challenging mainstream narratives, policy analyses and practical guides.
 These recommendations are widely considered foundational for understanding the modern sex worker rights movement from those who live it.

 Join the Red Umbrella Club